 Centralia Man Arrested for Alleged Sex Crimes

-CENTRALIA - Centralia police arrested a man Tuesday on alleged sex crime charges.
+CENTRALIA - Centralia Police arrested a man Wednesday on alleged sex crime charges.

-Police arrested 65-year-old George E. Green at his house around midnight for engaging in sexual conduct with a 12-year-old girl multiple times.
-The events were alleged to have occurred over a five year span, and the victim was known to him.
-Centralia Police Chief Larry Dudgeon said the victims' parents reported the crimes.
+Police say they investigated a report of 65-year-old George E. Green possibly having sex crimes with a child.

-"The information was first brought to light via the parents of the victim," Dudgeon said.
-"And we immediately made arrangements to have the victim interviewed through the children's advocacy center.
-And from there, this is where we are."
+Green is alleged to have engaged in sexual conduct with a female younger than 12 on multiple occasions at multiple locations within Centralia.
+Police said the victim was known to him.
+These incidents are alleged to have occurred over a period of five years.

 More News